 You are here

-These tips are on conversation starters and tips on talking to a friend about mental health.
-These tips do not replace professional help but are a way to start the conversation and link them to professional help, if they need it.
+This set of tips is about starting and continuing conversations with a friend about their mental health.
+These tips do not replace professional support, but are a way to start the conversation and guide your friend to accessing professional help if they need it.

 Sometimes people feel intimidated talking face to face.
 Plan an activity like going for a walk or colouring.
 This might help break the ice.

 Don't take "I'm fine" at face value.
-If you are worried about your friend and their responses aren't matching with their actions it's ok to ask follow up questions.
-"Are you really OK?
+If you are worried about your friend and their responses aren't matching with their actions it's okay to ask follow up questions.
+"Are you really okay?
 You don't seem like yourself lately."

 Not sure where to start?
 Check out this fun way to help you plan ahead.

-If you are concerned about someone's safety it is ok to ask if they are contemplating suicide.
+If you are concerned about someone's safety, it is okay to ask if they are contemplating suicide.
 Talking about suicide doesn't cause suicide!
-If they say yes reach out to a crisis line or call 911 if they are an immediate harm to themselves.
+If they say yes, reach out to a crisis line or call 911 if they are an immediate harm to themselves.

 Check out Seize The Awkward for a whole bunch of tips and resources related to getting the conversation started and what to do during the conversation.
 P.S. the videos are hilarious!

-Having a specific concern can help move the conversation along, as oppsed to a "Hows it going?" try "I really care about you and I'm concerned aboout (insert concern here).
+Having a specific concern can help move the conversation along, as opposed to a "How's it going?" try, "I really care about you and I'm concerned about (insert concern here).
 How are you feeling about it?".
-This apporach might lead to a richer conversation.
+This approach might lead to a richer conversation.

-If you bring up concerns about someone's mental health and they don't want to talk don't worry!
-It takes time to open up in the meantime suggest they connect with someone else they trust like their doctor, teacher, parent or other friend.
+If you bring up concerns about someone's mental health and they don't want to talk, don't worry!
+It takes time to open up.
+In the meantime, suggest they connect with someone else they trust, like their doctor, teacher, parent or another friend.

-You might feel askward and uncomfortable asking your friend about thier mental health.
-Push through those feelings, mental health is important and bringing up this topic will let your friend know you are there for them no matter what.
+You might feel awkward and uncomfortable asking your friend about their mental health, but try to push through those feelings.
+Mental health is important and bringing up this topic will let your friend know you are there for them no matter what.

-It can be hard to start the conversation, make time to spend time with your loved one.
-Spending time with people signals that you care, this might make someone more likely to open up.
+It can be hard to start the conversation.
+Make time to spend time with your loved one.
+Spending time with people signals that you care, and this might make someone more likely to open up.

-If someone says something shocking or upsetting make sure to focus on your breathing.
+If someone says something shocking or upsetting, make sure to focus on your breathing.
 This will help you stay present and support your loved one as they share their story.
-Reach out if you need support if you feel triggered by what someone has said.
+Reach out if you feel triggered by what someone has said or you need support.

-Most of the time people don't need or want advice, instead they just want to be listened to.
-Be supportive and give them time to share their story.
-Listen supportively and add your input only when asked to.
+Most of the time people don't need or want advice, they just want to be listened to.
+Give them time to share their story, listen supportively, and add your input only when asked to.

-Be patient, opening up takes time.
-Let people share at their own pace.
+Be patient.
+Opening up takes time, so let people share at their own pace.

-Once your loved one has shared their story with you could ask "What could I do to support you?"
+Once your loved one has shared their story with you, you could ask, "What can I do to support you?"

-Try to avoid telling someone to "cheer up" or tell them they just need to get busy and out of the house.
+Try to avoid telling someone to "cheer up" or that they "just need to get busy and out of the house".
 Those types of responses might make someone feel worse.

 It's common to want to take your friend for a drink to make the conversation less awkward.
 Try to avoid this as drugs and alcohol can make someone's mental health go from bad to worse.

-We often assume that mental health improves quickly once you're recieving treatment, this isn't always true.
+We often assume that mental health improves quickly once you're receiving treatment, but this isn't always true.
 Keep checking in with your friend or family member.
 They will appreciate your ongoing support.

-If your friend has been struggling for more than two weeks encourage them to seek professional support.
-You can listen but you aren't a trained professional, you can only do so much.
+If your friend has been struggling for more than two weeks, encourage them to seek professional support.
+You can listen, but you aren't a trained professional and can only do so much.